Deanna J. Reynolds M.D. (ret.) – May 22 – June 23, 2015

 Be encouraged both that Christ appears not only to His apostles but to other leaders, and that He may appear not only to call and appoint, but to encourage and inform His ground breakers regarding new visions and their related upcoming battles.
 God’s warriors hear their Lord, and should eagerly expect to see Him if they pursue Him with all their hearts; “you have not because you ask not!”

-* Daniel 10:10 through 12:4 is prophecy of end-time events given by an angel appearing after Daniel was overcome by the great vision of the Man dressed in linen.
+* Daniel 10:10 through 12:4 is prophecy given by an angel appearing after Daniel was overcome by the great vision of the Man dressed in linen.
 That these are two different individuals is not apparent at first, yet the Lord in His glory would not have required the angel Michael’s assistance in battling a demon (v.
 13).
 The remainder of Ch.
-12 describes Christ, still at the river, personally providing His beloved servant Daniel the precious details of the timing of end-time events for Daniel’s people, Israel.
+12 describes Christ, still at the river, personally providing His beloved servant Daniel the precious details of the timing of events for Daniel’s people, Israel.
 How tender of our Lord!
 What a supreme blessing for Daniel!

 (3) Scripture repeatedly shows God’s future leaders being set apart for many years, kept relatively inactive.
 In unattractive environments lacking the recognition of men, they suffer trials and/or are disciplined through peculiar circumstances of daily life, yet are clearly favored in God’s eyes.
 They learn their weaknesses, they learn of God, they are humbled, and become utterly dependent on Him.